spiral/keeper/migrate.md

 The whole changelog is described below, here you can see the main steps that could be required for a successful migration.
 - `breadcrumps.dark.php` renamed into `breadcrumbs.dark.php`.
 So if you extend it or `common.dark.php` please be aware.
 - `@Controller` annotation now don't use `name` attribute for prefixing, use `prefix` attribute explicitly.
+- KeeperCore now doesn't protect actions by `namespace.controller.method`, use `@GuardNamespace` and `Guarded` annotations.
 - For sitemaps permissions are taken from `@GuardNamespace` and `@Guarded` annotation.
   Note that keeper namespace isn't used here automatically because these annotations come from external module, so you need to specify the namespace in the `@GuardNamespace` explicitly.